 To address declining team performance many organizations turn to performance management programs.
 Dealing with performance improvement initiatives can often be challenging for certain sales organizations.
 When presented with more scientific approaches to sales management, sales leaders tend to stick to their tried and tested ways.

 Spend more time coaching and less time reporting

 To help a sales team achieve its full potential, sales managers need to spend more time coaching and less time reporting.
 This can be complex at a collective level when a company has a culture that values “managing up” more than “getting things done”.
 This can also be challenging at the individual level because sales managers are typically gifted at selling, but not necessarily at managing and coaching.

-Part of this, explains Mike, involves getting to know your team members better by measuring their results vs. objectives, their activities (what and how much), and their sales methodology (how they do the activities - or the quality of the activities).
+Part of this, explains Mike, involves getting to know your team members better by measuring not their results vs. objectives, their activities (what and how much), and their sales methodology (how they do the activities – or the quality of the activities).
 Mike calls this the ROAM method (Results, Objectives, Activities and Methodology).

 To improve team performance, you need to identify who needs coaching and what type of coaching is needed for each person, to close key performance gaps.
 A simple way to do this is to measure conversion rate across the different pipeline stages.
 Create a dashboard of the recent historical averages of top, middle, and bottom producers and compare the conversion ratios to a specific sales team or individual.
 This will allow you to see how each rep on a given team is doing at each stage of the buying process and identify the biggest opportunities for improvement, whether it’s help with generating leads, moving deals from stage 2 to 3, or closing.